bartificer/programming-by-stealth/docs/pbs9.md

 This instalment’s demo re-creates the same two-column layout using a CSS 3 flex box, and the resulting layout is much more robust.
 It looks the same, but behaves just as nicely regardless of which column is the tallest.

 Flex boxes are very powerful, and hence, very complex.
 It would take us two or even three entire instalments to cover every detail of flex boxes.
-We’re not going to to do that – instead, we’ll just look at the basics, and link out to some helpful resources should you find yourself needing to control more aspects of your flex boxes.
+We’re not going to do that – instead, we’ll just look at the basics, and link out to some helpful resources should you find yourself needing to control more aspects of your flex boxes.

 To use flex box, you need a containing element to hold the boxes that will be flexibly sized.
 This is known as a flex container.
 Any box can be turned into a flex container by setting its `display` property to `flex`.
 All direct children of this container are now flex items.